 Who is eligible for MyCAA grants?

-Military spouses of active duty members and activated Guard and Reserve service members worldwide can receive up to $4,000 in grants to pay for education in high growth, high demand, portable career fields — covering the entire cost of the SSD Enterprises, LLC Court Reporting and Captioning at Home home study program which includes a steno machine.
+Eligible military spouses of active duty members and activated Guard and Reserve service members worldwide can receive up to $4,000 in grants to pay for education in high growth, high demand, portable career fields — covering the entire cost of the SSD Enterprises, LLC Court Reporting and Captioning at Home home study program which includes a loaner steno machine.

 MyCAA Student Program

-CRAH Program Includes Free Steno Machine and CD Player
+CRAH Program Includes *Loaner Steno Machine and Headphones

 - Theory training